Struthiola

 Struthiola is a genus of plants in the family Thymelaeaceae.
 In habit they are ericoid shrubs or shrublets.
+The genus includes 31 species native to Africa, which range from Ethiopia to South Africa.

 Overview

 There are forty-odd species, mainly South African, mainly occurring in the Western Cape, about 25 endemic to fynbos.
 Their leaves are usually opposite, but sometimes alternate.
 Their flowers are sessile and generally solitary, but sometimes in pairs in the axils of the upper leaves.
 Each flower is accompanied by two ciliate bracteoles.
 The calyx is roughly cylindrical, with four lobes joined into a tube.
 The lobes are ovate to linear.
 There are four or eight or even twelve fleshy, subterete petals (Manning refers to them as petal-scales or petal-like-scales.)
 The petals are shorter than the calyx-lobes, and are surrounded by short hairs.
 There are four stamens arising from deep in throat of calyx-tube.
 The anthers are subsessile and linear, sometimes with an apical appendage.
 The ovary has a single loculus with a single glabrous ovule.
 The style is lateral, with a simple stigma, which is usually penicillate with short hairs.
-The fruit is small, typically 1–3 mm, dry, included in the persistent base of the calyx-tube.
+The fruit is small, typically 1–3mm, dry, included in the persistent base of the calyx-tube.